-- the success of our launch and commercialization of NUPLAZID in the United States for the treatment of hallucinations and delusions associated with PDP: - the status and cost of our post-marketing commitments for NUPLAZID; - the status and cost of development and commercialization of pimavanserin for indications other than in PDP and in jurisdictions other than the United States: - the status and cost of development and commercialization of our other product candidates, including compounds being developed under our collaborations; - · whether we acquire or in-license additional product candidates or products, and the status of development and commercialization of such product candidates or products; - any other communications or guidance from the FDA or other regulatory authorities that pertain to NUPLAZID or our product candidates; - the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding our collaborations; - · market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - announcements of technological innovations, new products, or other material events by our competitors or us, including any new products that we may acquire or in-license; - disputes or other developments concerning our proprietary and intellectual property rights; - · changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - our failure to meet applicable NASDAQ listing standards and the possible delisting of our common stock from the NASDAQ Stock Market; - · additions or departures of key personnel; - · discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as blogs and chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - · regulatory developments in the United States and in foreign countries;

-- the announcement of, or developments in, any litigation matters; and - economic and political factors, including but not limited to economic and financial crises, wars, terrorism, and political unrest.
+- the success of our commercialization of NUPLAZID in the United States for the treatment of hallucinations and delusions associated with PD Psychosis; - the status and cost of our post-marketing commitments for NUPLAZID; - the status and cost of development and commercialization of pimavanserin for indications other than in PD Psychosis and in jurisdictions other than the United States: - the status and cost of development and commercialization of our product candidates, including compounds being developed under our collaborations; - whether we acquire or in-license additional product candidates or products, and the status of development and commercialization of such product candidates or products; - any other communications or guidance from the FDA or other regulatory authorities that pertain to NUPLAZID or our product candidates; - the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding our collaborations; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - announcements of technological innovations, new products, or other material events by our competitors or us, including any new products that we may acquire or in-license; - disputes or other developments concerning our proprietary and intellectual property rights; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - our failure to meet applicable Nasdaq listing standards and the possible delisting of our common stock from the Nasdaq Stock Market; - additions or departures of key personnel; - discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as blogs and chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - regulatory developments in the United States and in foreign countries; - the announcement of, or developments in, any litigation matters; and economic and political factors, including but not limited to economic and financial crises, wars, terrorism, and political unrest.

 In the past, following periods of volatility in the market price of a particular company's securities, securities class action litigation has often been brought against that company.
-For example, in March 2015, following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID for the treatment of PDP and the subsequent decline of the price of our common stock, two putative securities class action complaints were filed against us and certain of our current and former officers, which complaints were subsequently consolidated into one complaint.
-The complaint generally alleges that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the timing of our planned NDA submission to the FDA for NUPLAZID, thereby artificially inflating the price of our common stock.
-If we are not successful in defense of these claims, we may have to make significant payments to, or other settlements with, our stockholders and their attorneys.
-Even if such claims are not successful, the litigation could result in substantial costs and divert our management's attention and resources, which could have a material adverse effect on our business, operating results or financial condition.
+For example, in March 2015, following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID for the treatment of PD Psychosis and the subsequent decline of the price of our common stock, two putative securities class action complaints were filed against us and certain of our current and former officers, which complaints were subsequently consolidated into one complaint.
+The complaint generally alleged that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the timing of our planned NDA submission to the FDA for NUPLAZID, thereby artificially inflating the price of our common stock.
+The parties have agreed to a settlement in that case, which is subject to final approval by the court.
+However, if we are not successful in defense of other future claims, we may have to make significant payments to, or other settlements with, our stockholders and their attorneys.
+Even if such future claims are not successful, the litigation could result in substantial costs and divert our management's attention and resources, which could have a material adverse effect on our business, operating results or financial condition.